t1mj4cks0n/DoorSecurity/docs/README.md

 open boot("#") in a folder

-	in here you need to insert a file called ssh.txt
+	>in here you need to insert a file called ssh.txt

-	open notepad (windows) or touch /pathtobootvolume/ssh(linux)
+	open notepad (windows) or touch /pathtobootvolume/ssh(linux):

-		save empty file to boot ("#") and name it ssh.txt
+		>save empty file to boot ("#") and name it ssh.txt

-		this will enable ssh from boot
+		this will enable ssh from boot!

 if you dont have an ethernet cable for the pi, you can use wifi from boot too